Become A Volunteer

 Since credit union members are owners, each member, regardless of how much money they have on deposit, has one vote in electing board members.
 Members in good standing can also run for election to the board.
 The volunteer leadership is responsible for choosing the CEO, and it is the Board of Directors and Supervisory Committee who have the final responsibility and authority to set the direction of the credit union.

-NorthPark Community Credit Union desires to help our members achieve financial success.
+NorthPark Community Credit Union leads our members to achieve financial success.

 Why Does NorthPark Need Volunteers?